mozilla-mobile/mozilla-vpn-client/docs/rfcs/9999-vpn-firefox-integration.md

 ### Other API Changes

 #### Renaming
 We will rename the current C++ Extension API classes to ...
-ExtensionAPI.
+BrowserExtensionInterface.
 They are currently under `server/` and called `ServerHandler` && `ServerConnection` which is an overloaded term for a VPN.

 #### Split-Tunnel Lists
+Currently we offer Mac to query the list of all apps that the user has set inside `disabled_apps`.
+That way MAC can correctly assume the vpn is "off" for the current firefox process, if the vpn is on but firefox is disabled.
+The VPN-Integration extension probably has a similar use case for using this api.
-Instead of reporting all excluded apps in `disabled_apps`, we will limit the response to executables containing `firefox`.
-The Extension may then limit it's funcitonality until resolved, as Firefox cannot access the VPN if it is excluded.
+Reporting all excluded apps in `disabled_apps`, leaks the presence of apps the extension has no need of.
+Therefore we are going to will limit the response to executables relating to  `firefox`.